Home

 Private collection

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 83
+Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 83/Newspaper reports from 1879

 No. 8 - Partie de bateau.